Get the latest information on the COVID-19 coronavirus from our infectious diseases specialist, Dan Fulton, MD.

 Follow our social media channels to see up-to-date information about COVID-19 and related clinic policies and procedures.

 Subscribe to the Extraordinary Health newsletter for updates on COVID-19 and other health topics.

-If you have symptoms (cough, fever, or shortness of breath) and believe you may have been exposed, please call the McFarland COVID-19 Nurse Phone Line at 515-500-6711.
+If you have any of the symptoms below OR believe you may have been exposed to COVID-19, please call 515-500-6711.

 Can I get tested for COVID-19?
 What are the requirements?